 The Library is pleased to accept monetary gifts intended for the purchase of library materials when the donors’ intentions for the gifts and the library’s collection development objectives are consistent.

-Once materials have been added to the Library’s collection, they are managed through an assessment and evaluation process to ensure that ongoing collection priorities are met; that collections remain up to date, balanced, and attractive; and that space limitations are minimized.
-This process identifies items for replacement, retention or de-selection.
-Library staff utilize professional judgment and expertise in deciding which materials to retain, replace, repair or de-select.
+Once materials have been added to The Library’s collection, they are managed through an assessment and evaluation process to ensure that ongoing collection priorities are met; that collections remain up to date, balanced, and attractive; and that space limitations are minimized.
+This process identifies items for replacement, retention or deselection.
+The Library staff utilize professional judgment and expertise in deciding which materials to retain, replace, repair or deselect.

 • Availability of item in alternative formats

 • Physical condition

 The Library provides materials for various opinions, which can apply to important, complex and controversial questions, including unpopular and unorthodox viewpoints.
 Language, situations, or subjects that may be offensive to some community members does not disqualify material whose value is to be judged in its entirety.